 Yet these two facts are just the first two drips of a long, cold brew of concerns: Coffee farmers, regardless of the quality of their product, are frequently underpaid; workers on coffee plantations often toil under conditions legitimately described as slavery; and the environmental cost of intensively farming a single botanical species has caused widespread devastation to tropical ecosystems around the world.

 Surely, there must be a way to rescue the humble coffee bean from this moral dilemma.
+This guide will explore fair trade coffee, sustainable coffee, and the ethical issues involved.

 This article contains affiliate links.
 See our full disclosure here.